 Although wellbeing is an increasingly popular term, many people find it hard to define and even fewer know how to improve it.

 According to Jenny, the editor of online website Sixtyplusurfers, she believes the definition of wellbeing to be “feeling relaxed, happy, contented and fulfilled with your life”.
 However, the concept of wellbeing extends beyond positive emotions and can impact both your physical and mental health.

-Factors such as hormones and illness can affect your state of wellbeing, in addition to external influences such as the weather, traffic and a change of circumstances.
+Factors such as hormones and illness can affect your state of wellbeing, in addition to external influences such as the weather or a change of circumstances.
 As a result, it is something that you may need to work on each day.
-Participating in group activities, engaging in conversations with friends and spending time alone are all great ways to do this, in addition to making healthy changes to your diet and becoming more mindful.

 Find out how you can improve your wellbeing in this guide.